Staff from Under Armour and students from two local schools set oyster cages at a local dock. Photo by CBF Staff

 What is it?

 Oysters are the Chesapeake Bay's best natural filters.
 They also provide essential habitat for fish and other Bay creatures.
-Unfortunately, though, today's oyster population is estimated at only two percent of its original level.
-The Chesapeake Bay Foundation's Oyster Gardening Program gives people the opportunity to help bring back this vital species by growing oysters alongside their docks.
+Unfortunately today's oyster population is a small fraction of what it used to be.
+The Chesapeake Bay Foundation's Oyster Gardening Program gives citizens an opportunity to help bring back this vital species by growing oysters alongside their docks.
 Once grown, the adult oysters are returned to the Chesapeake Bay Foundation for planting on sanctuary reefs.